Once you learn how to grow rosemary, you'll get so much pleasure out of this wonderfully aromatic and flavorsome plant.

 As it's an evergreen shrub, learning how to grow rosemary will keep you in supply of this delicious herb for 12 months of the year.

 How do you grow rosemary successfully?

-To grow rosemary successfully, consider the plant’s origins and whether your garden offers the right conditions.
+To grow rosemary successfully as part of your kitchen garden ideas, consider the plant’s origins and whether your garden offers the right conditions.
 Rosemary is native to the Mediterranean, so it should ideally be positioned in a sunny, sheltered spot.

 Perhaps surprisingly, rosemary is quite frost-hardy.
 The plants do, however, need well-draining soil, and are unlikely to thrive in heavy clay or boggy ground.

 ‘Although it will take temperatures down as low as 5°F (minus 15°C), rosemary absolutely hates sitting in cold, wet soil so sharp drainage is the key to success,’ says celebrity gardener Monty Don in his blog (opens in new tab).